Saiapatsu/bd-plugins/README.md

 This is a selection of my personal BetterDiscord plugins.

-If you've found this and would like to use these plugins, then you are expected to be clueful enough to read, understand and modify the source code and to get them to Work On Your Machine(tm).
+If you've found this and would like to use them, then you are expected to be clueful enough to read, understand and modify the source code and to get them to Work On Your Machine(tm).
-As such, the following blurbs are deliberately vague on the details of how to use the plugins.
+As such, the following blurbs are deliberately vague.

 ## Goto